-The fair value of Land and Buildings in Property, Plant and Equipment (PPE) represent significant balances in the Council's accounts and are subject to valuation changes, impairment reviews and depreciation charges.
+The fair value of Property, Plant and Equipment (PPE) and Investment Properties (IP) represent significant balances in the Council's accounts and are subject to valuation changes, impairment reviews and depreciation charges.
 Management is required to make material judgemental inputs and apply estimation techniques to calculate the year-end balances recorded in the balance sheet.